 Member ID Card, the provider may bill Medicare instead of our plan, and you may get a bill.
-See Chapter 7 to see what to do if you get a bill from a provider.
-The only exceptions are:
+Refer to Chapter 7 to find out what to do if you get a bill from a provider.
+The only exception is that you will use your Original Medicare card if you need hospice care.